19th Annual Federal Court Boot Camp: The Nuts and Bolts (in California)

 Testimonials

 “Terrific program.
-It’s been awhile since I handled federal court cases, and this has been an excellent brush up and update, plus the tips from very experienced practitioners are invaluable.” – Linda M. Battram, Esq.
+It’s been a while since I handled federal court cases, and this has been an excellent brush up and update, plus the tips from very experienced practitioners are invaluable.” – Linda M. Battram, Esq.

 “I enjoyed the practical nature of the presentation and the back and forth discussion.
 The panel put together was an excellent combination of different experiences.
 I loved hearing from the Judges, who were both practitioners, the clerk who generally deals with the various motions, and the various attorneys from both sides plaintiff and defense.” – Cynthia D. Vargas, Esq.